hawkz/stephenhawkes/_posts/2023-07-28-Keep_scrollin_scrollin_scrollin.md

 categories: blog, productivity, programming
 ---

-# Breaking the Scroll Chain: Building a Chrome Extension to Kick the YouTube Habit

 We've all been there.
 You open YouTube to watch that one video you've been meaning to catch up on, and suddenly, it's 2 am, and you're watching a documentary about the migratory patterns of African elephants.
 "How did I get here?", you wonder.
 Well, my friend, welcome to the world of YouTube scrolling addiction.
 A seemingly innocent pastime, but one that can turn into a pretty hefty personal challenge - just the way they engineered it!
-Today, we'll be turning the tables on this productivity zapper by building a Chrome extension that shuts down any tab that navigates to YouTube.
+Today, I'll be turning the tables on this productivity zapper by building a Chrome extension that shuts down any tab that navigates to YouTube.
 Sounds fun?
 Let's dive right in!

 ## The Journey Begins

 Our quest began with the basic structure of a Chrome extension, which includes two key files: `manifest.json` (the metadata for the extension) and `background.js` (where the JavaScript magic happens).
 With `manifest.json`, I declared the extension's name, version, description, and permissions.
-In `background.js`, we added a simple script to close the tab if the URL contains 'youtube.com'.
+In `background.js`, I added a simple script to close the tab if the URL contains 'youtube.com'.

 I bet you're thinking, "That's it?
 We're done?"
 Well, not quite.
-While we were on the right track, we realized our extension was a tad overzealous.
+While I was on the right track, I realized our extension was a tad overzealous.
 It was closing tabs not just when the domain was 'youtube.com', but even when 'youtube.com' was part of another hostname or elsewhere in the URL.
 I decided to use the URL API to parse the URL and specifically check the domain, a few tweaks to our `background.js`, and voila!
 Our extension was now only closing tabs where the domain was 'www.youtube.com'.
 All was well, or so I thought...

 ## The Devil is in the Details